-- For through the grace which was given to me, I tell all the men among you not to be overly proud beyond what’s proper to think, but to think so as to be sober-minded; to each as God distributed a measure of faith.
+- For through the grace which was given to me, I tell every man among you not to be overly proud beyond what’s proper to think, but to think so as to be sober-minded as God distributed a measure of faith to each.

 - if service, in serving; or the man who teaches in teaching;

 - or the man who exhorts in exhortation; the man who gives in generosity; the man who leads with diligent zeal; the man who shows mercy with cheerfulness.